I don't own Harry Potter, but I hope that this story is satisfactory.

-"Ok, I've forgotten two of them worked out more or less" he did not admit it had been Hermione who actually figured them out "One of them is Grave and the other is Anger"
+"Ok, I've gotten two of them worked out, more or less," he did not admit it had been Hermione who actually figured them out.
+"One of them is Grave and the other is Anger."

-"I don't know" Draco admitted "But I can't help getting the feeling that something is missing here, there's more to these answers I'm not seeing"
+"I don't know," Draco admitted.
+"But I can't help getting the feeling that something is missing here, there's more to these answers that I'm not seeing."